clbustos/buhos/README.md

     GRANT ALL PRIVILEGES ON buhos.* TO buhos_user@localhost;
     FLUSH PRIVILEGES;

 First, the installation language should be defined.
-Second, information on the specific database should be provided (sqlite / mysql).
+Second, information on the specific database should be provided (SQLite / MySQL).
 By default, a SQLite database will be installed in db.sqlite.
 If you have a SCOPUS API key, the relevant information can be submitted along with the proxy settings, if applicable.
 As the final step, the database will be populated.
 You must restart the application before using it.